Shinekhudag Formation

 The Shinekhudag Formation (also known as Shinekhudug Formation, Shinekhudag or Shinekhudukskaya Svita) is a geological formation in Dundgov, Mongolia whose strata date back to the Early Cretaceous.
 Dinosaur remains have been recovered from it.
-It has formerly been considered Aptian-Albian in age, but more recent research suggests an earlier Berriasian-Hauterivian age.
+It has classically been considered Aptian-Albian in age.
+Khand et al. (2000) suggested that the age of formation is Berriasian-Hauterivian based on ostracod biostratigraphy.
+But, Hasegawa et al. (2018) suggested Shinekhudag Formation was deposited between 123.8 ±2.0 Ma and 118.5 ±0.9 Ma of the Barremian-early Aptian.